 Recommended changes will be presented to the Board of Trustees for final approval.
 This process will allow the Board of Trustees to regularly review and revise as necessary policy and procedures of the College of Southern Idaho.
 Upon approval of the Board of Trustees the appropriate revisions will be made to the CSI electronic version and printed copy.

 Questions regarding these processes should be referred to the Human Resource Department.

-The Policies and Procedures Manual was last reviewed fall of 2015 and revisions published January 2016.
+The Policies and Procedures Manual was last reviewed and revisions published October 2018.